m-cain/mnemo/memory-bank/activeContext.md

 ## Recent Changes

+- Added sorting capabilities to the inventory table on ItemListPage:
+  - Implemented column header sorting with visual indicators
+  - Support for sorting by name, item type, location, and quantity
+  - Toggle between ascending and descending order
+  - Visual feedback showing current sort column and direction
 - Enhanced the ItemDetailPage with:
   - Card-based layout with responsive grid design
   - Improved visual organization of item information